San Miguel Chapultepec: Hospital

-The Mocel hospital of the Grupo Ángeles group is located here.
+The Mocel hospital of the Grupo Ángeles is located here.

 Public transportation

-Metro stations on the neighborhood's border are Chapultepec, Juanacatlán on Line 1; Constituyentes de la Line 7 y Tacubaya de la 1, 7 y 9.
+Metro stations on the neighborhood's border are Chapultepec, Juanacatlán, Constituyentes and Tacubaya.
+Some stations are closed for remodeling.

-Metrobús Line 2 serves Eje 4 Sur until Tacubaya with stops at De La Salle, Parque Lira, Tacubaya and Antonio Maceo (corner of Jalisco).
+Mexico City Metrobús Line 2 serves Eje 4 Sur until Tacubaya with stops at De La Salle, Parque Lira, Tacubaya and Antonio Maceo (corner of Jalisco).

 In the neighborhood there are EcoBici bikeshare bikes.